gokhaleshreyas/VDSR_TensorFlow/README.md

 ## Key Features

 1. The learning rate decay is used.
 The only change is the initial learning rate is kept at 0.01 instead of 0.1 in the paper.
-2. Gradient clipping was tried but didn't worked in the way as it should have.
+2. Provision for Gradient Clipping

 ## Use